utcompling/textgrounder/README.txt

 There are three main apps, each of which does a different task:

 1. Document geolocation.
 This identifies the location of a document.
-   Training comes from "articles", which currently are described simply by (smoothed) unigram distributions, i.e. counts of the words seen in the article.
-In addition, each article optionally can be tagged with a location (specified as a pair of latitude/longitude values), used for training and evaluation; some other per-article data exists as well, much of it currently underused or not used at all.
-The articles themselves are often Wikipedia articles, but the source data can come from anywhere (e.g. Twitter feeds, i.e. concatenation of all tweets from a given user).
-Evaluation is either on other articles (with each article treated as a document) or on documents from some other source, e.g. chapters from books stored in PCL-Travel format.
+   Training documents are currently described simply by (smoothed) unigram or bigram distributions, i.e. counts of the words, or combinations of two words, seen in the document.
+In addition, each document optionally can be tagged with a location (specified as a pair of latitude/longitude values), used for training and evaluation; some other per-document data exists as well, much of it currently underused or not used at all.
+The documents themselves are often Wikipedia articles, but the source data can come from anywhere (e.g. Twitter feeds, i.e. concatenation of all tweets from a given user).
+Evaluation is either on documents from the same source as the training documents, or from some other source, e.g. chapters from books stored in PCL-Travel format.

 2. Toponym geolocation.
 This disambiguates each toponym in a document, where a toponym is a word such as "London" or "Georgia" that refers to a geographic entity such as a city, state, province or country.
-   A statistical model is created from article data, as above, but a gazetteer can also be used as an additional source of data listing valid toponyms.
+   A statistical model is created from document data, as above, but a gazetteer can also be used as an additional source of data listing valid toponyms.
 Evaluation is either on the geographic names in a TR-CONLL corpus or links extracted from a Wikipedia article.